AditiPanigrahi/cloudflare-assessment/README.md

 2. Build the docker image for url shortener service docker buildx build -f Dockerfile . -t urlshortener:latest

-3.Run all the docker containers required to run the APIs docker-compose -f docker-compose.yml up
+3.Run all the docker containers required to run the APIs, might have to repeat this step as DB takes time to come up as a docker container. docker-compose -f docker-compose.yml up

 # Testing from COMMAND LINE/TERMINAL